 Listening to her dogmatic opinions on life and food always gives me a good chuckle.

 On my birthday, she came to my house with grocery bags in tow.
-Little did I know, I’d be spending the day learning to “properly” make her chilaquiles recipe.
+Little did I know, I’d be spending the day learning to “properly” make her Chilaquiles Recipe with Marinated Skirt Steak.

 We teased each other as we went through the painstaking process of making, then frying tortillas, just to crumble for the chilaquiles.
 She threw out half the tortillas I fried, because the color was a quarter-shade too light or dark.